redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_GetTypeMethodVersion();

-/**
 Return the current redis-server runtime value of `REDISMODULE_TYPE_METHOD_VERSION`.
-You can use that when calling `RM_CreateDataType` to know which fields of RedisModuleTypeMethods are gonna be supported and which will be ignored.
+You can use that when calling `RM_CreateDataType` to know which fields of `RedisModuleTypeMethods` are gonna be supported and which will be ignored.

 ## `RedisModule_ModuleTypeReplaceValue`